Interviews with Baud members

 Vision, creativity and honesty.

-How do you see the future of your profession in a few years?
-What changes do you think may emerge?
+How do you see the future of your profession a few years from now?
+What changes do you think may arise?

-This question is difficult to answer in these difficult times, but companies are going to have to learn to adapt to new consumption habits and they cannot be afraid of change.
+This question is difficult to answer in these difficult times, but companies will have to learn to adapt to new consumer habits and cannot be afraid of change.

 What advice would you give to someone starting out in your profession?

-Take advantage of any opportunity they give you, no matter how small it may seem at first.
-And try to absorb knowledge of any colleague, regardless of the position or department in which he is.
+Take advantage of any opportunity you are given, no matter how small it may seem at first.
+And try to absorb knowledge from any colleague, regardless of the position or department you are in.

 In a nutshell...

-• A book you would recommend: The wind's shadow.
+- A book you would recommend: The shadow of the wind.

-• Your ideal music to work with: any kind of instrumental music.
+- Your ideal music to work with: any type of instrumental music.

-• A plan to disconnect: Terrace with friends and a very cool white wine.
+- A plan to disconnect: terrace with friends and a cool white wine.

-• Something surprising about you: the kitsch that I tell my dog.
-People who know me could not believe that so many nonsense comes out of my mouth.
+- Something surprising about you: the cheesy things I say to my bitch.
+People who know me couldn't believe that so much sappy stuff comes out of my mouth.